bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Readonly

-Readonly ratings remain focusable, but are not intearactive.
-This state is useful for disapaying an aggregated or average ratings value.
+Readonly ratings remain focusable, but are not interactive.
+This state is useful for displaying an aggregated or average ratings value.
 Fractional values are allowed and will result in the displaying of _half icons_ when the `value` is not a whole number (the half icon threshold is `0.5`).